-The Organizational Leaders Administrative Justice and its Impact on Employees' Career Performance
+The Organizational Justice of the Administrative Leaders and its Impact on Employees' Career Performance

-(A practical study on private University Colleges of Economic Sciences Al-Ma'mun in Baghdad)
+(A practical study on Baghdad for Economic Sciences and of Al-Ma'mun privet university colleges)

 Drd.
-Zaid Yaseen Saud Al-Dulaimi, Dr. Rabeea Yaseen Saud Al-Dulaimi, Drd.
-Marwan Sabah Hasan Al-Tekreeti and Drd.
-Fedaa Abd Almajid Sabbar Al-Araji
+Zaid Yaseen Saud Al-Dulaimi1, Dr. Rabeea Yaseen Saud Al-Dulaimi2, Drd.
+Marwan Sabah Hasan Al-Tekreeti3 and Drd.
+Fedaa Abd Almajid Sabbar Al-Araji4

-- Bucharest University of Economic Studies (ASE)- Faculty of Marketing - Al Iragia University- Faculty of Economics and Business Administration
+- 1Bucharest University of Economic Studies (ASE)- Faculty of Marketing - ^{2, 3} Al Iraqia University- Faculty of Economics and Business Administration - 4 University of Craiova- Faculty of Economics and Business Administration

 Abstract.
-The goal of this study is to help us to know the degree of Organizational Justice practiced by the administrative leaders in Baghdad for Economic Sciences and of Al-Ma'mun private university colleges in Baghdad and its relationship to the employees' work or Career Performance.
+The aim of this study is to help us to know the degree of Organizational Justice practiced by the administrative leaders in Baghdad for Economic Sciences and of Al-Ma'mun privet university colleges in Baghdad and its relationship to the employees' work or Career Performance.
 In order to achieve this goal, the study will seek to answer the following questions:

-- What is the degree of Organizational Justice practiced by the administrative leaders in the above mentioned colleges from the employees' point of view? - What is the level of Career Performance of employees from the point of view of their leaders?
+- What is the degree of Organizational Justice practiced by the administrative leaders in the discussed colleges from the employees' point of view? - What is level of work or Career Performance of employees from the point of view of their leaders?

-The study group consists of administrative leaders and department heads of the institution under discussion.
+The study's society is formed from administrative leaders, heads of departments and discussed faculties.
 Researchers will use a questionnaire for data collection and it will include, the responder's demographic information, the measuring tool for the Organizational Justice practiced by the administrative leaders, the measurement of Career Performance of their employees.
-The instruments of the study were verified by informing the referees jurisdiction, and by the appropriateness of using the test method and the test itself.
-To respond to the questions, researchers will use arithmetic averages, standard deviations and Pearson Linklabs.
+Study Tools has been verified by bringing it to the attention of the arbitrators of jurisdiction, and verification of the appropriateness of using the test method and the test.
+For answering the questions of the study researchers will use arithmetic averages, standard deviations and Pearson Linklabs.